NatasjaWezel/project_handbag/docs/TUTORIAL.md

 ## What to do when the name of the cor file has the wrong format
 As a final example, we'll try to run the program for the 'search6' data.
 Of course, you know what data it contains: you did the conquest search.
 It contains the data of a carbonyl and a methyl group (let's call it rcome) and an aryl group.
 However, you didn't give a name in the right format.
 (In this case, search6 is not that helpful at all to remember what search this was.)

 First, add the labels to the central_groups.csv file.
 We want to ignore the hydrogen atoms of the methyl group.
 (See thesis/article for the reasoning about this.)
+You can look at the following figure to know which atom has which label.
+You can also make this plot by using the plot first fragment with labels fuction, as described earlier in this tutorial.
 ![labels rcome](../figures/tutorial/labels_rcome.png)

 #### Question 10: What would you fill in in central_groups.csv for RCOMe, as shown in the picture above?